-Whatever the results of the Rolex Sydney Hobart 2012, one thing is certain - when the race starts at 1pm on Boxing Day it will capture the imagination of sailors and spectators worldwide, as some 500,000 people converge on Sydney Harbour foreshore and millions more tune into the action on TV and online!
+Whatever the results of the Rolex Sydney Hobart, one thing is certain - when the race starts at 1300 AEDT on Boxing Day it will capture the imagination of sailors and spectators worldwide.
+As this year’s activities are being run as a COVID Safe event, we would request that spectators are mindful of social distancing requirements and join the millions of viewers who tune into the action on TV and online.

 If you've got access to a boat then you can be on the water with the fleet for the start of the race.
 Spectator craft positioned in the eastern channel can watch the race begin and then follow the fleet down the harbour to the Heads and out to sea.
 Once underway the fleet can move fast, so if you want to catch the leaders sail through the Heads, it's advisable to get well down the harbour towards Middle Head before the start.
 At the Heads keep well clear of the rounding marks.

 If you only plan on watching the start, and don't wish to follow the fleet, then stick to the western side of the harbour.
 Good vantage points for spectator boats include Taylors Bay, Chowder Bay, Obelisk Bay and North Head on the west and Rose Bay, Watsons Bay, Camp Cove and South Head to the east.

 The Harbour will be very crowded and traffic can be chaotic so stay alert, follow the advice of race officials and remember to keep well clear of the exclusion zone between 12pm and 2pm.

 The Jackson is the only public and official spectator vessel permitted within the Sydney Harbour exclusion zone for the exciting race start.

 The Seven Network, through 7Mate, will once again broadcast the start of the race live around Australia.

 ABC TV will also be following the fleet down the eastern seaboard and provide all the in-race news footage that is used by the various Australian and International news networks.